Create a Watch Face Using Tag Expressions

 2. Drag the Background slider to 0%.

 3. Go to Value properties.
-Replace the value to 0 and, in Tags, input or choose [SC_PER] to use the current percentage to goal of step count.
+Replace the value with 0 and, in Tags, input or choose [SC_PER] to use the current percentage to the goal of step count.

-4. Add a Short Text Complication and rename it as Step Count Text.
+4. Add a Circle Complication Slot and rename it as Step Count Text.

-6. Select Step count as the Default Provider and set its Type to Fixed.
+6. Select Short text as Complication Type and choose Text + Title for layout.
 It will now show "Steps" as Title and step count as Text.

 1. Place the Step Count Text in the center horizontally.

-2. Group Step Count and Step Count Text together.
+2. Select and move Step Count and Step Count Text together to the top right.

 Make use of tag expressions

 You already have three progress bars that show data of battery level, heart rate, and step count.
-This time, you will make these features more functional by changing the progress bars' color to red and add a blinking effect to a component using tag expressions.
+This time, you will make these features more functional by changing the progress bars' color to red using tag expressions.

 Tag expressions are conditions that allow you to change the rotation, placement, behavior, and opacity of a component based on tag values.
-It has the power to alter your watch face appearance dynamically as the tag value changes.
+It can alter your watch face's appearance dynamically as the tag value changes.
 Tag expressions support different types of operators – arithmetic, relational, logical, and ternary.

 For this step, you will apply tag expressions on the color opacity.
 But first, you will have to:

-1. Make a duplicate of all the circular progress bars (Seconds, Battery Level, Heart Rate, and Step Count).
+1. Duplicate all the circular progress bars (Seconds, Battery Level, Heart Rate, and Step Count).

-1. Move all the duplicates in a new group called Group_ColorChange.
+1. Move all the duplicates to a new group called Group_ColorChange.

 2. Make sure that Group_ColorChange is behind all other groups.